passworks/passworks-api/sections/event_ticket.md

 proximity_uuid| string | Required.
 Unique identifier of a Bluetooth Low Energy location beacon relevant_text| string | Optional.
 Text displayed on the lock screen when the pass is currently relevant.
 For example, a description of the nearby

-Creating a event ticket pass
+Creating a "The Beat Goes On" Event Ticket
 ------------

 ```shell